-Ford Focus hatchback - Reliability & safety
+Ford Focus review - Reliability & safety

 Ford Focus safety impresses, but ownership experience remains unproven

 The Focus has received an impressive five-star safety rating from independent body Euro NCAP, despite stringent new standards.
-Ford has certainly made a big push in active safety technology with the latest Focus, fitting it with three radars, two cameras and 12 ultrasonic sensors - more than any Ford in history.
+Ford certainly made a big push in active safety technology with the latest Focus, fitting it with three radars, two cameras and 12 ultrasonic sensors - more than any Ford in history.

 In this battle to prevent collisions before they even happen, the Focus’ latest tool is ‘Evasive Steering Assist’, which can help you take avoiding action to steer around a slow-moving or stationary vehicle.
 This sits alongside standard autonomous emergency braking, while the Focus can now detect pedestrians and cyclists near the road, or who may be about to cross.
 A suite of safety kit labelled 'Co-Pilot 360' includes adaptive cruise control, traffic-sign recognition and a system to help keep the Focus in the middle of its lane on the motorway.